supersoju/block-referer-spam/readme.txt

 * ilovevitaly
 * ... and many more!

-If you think you found a bug in Referer Spam Blocker, please contact me and I should be able to fix it within 48 hours.
+If you think you found a bug in Referer Spam Blocker, please contact us!
 Further, if you want to contribute, feel free!

-Moreover, if you have issues with this plugin, please contact me over my website or the support forum here.

 Anything else, please get in touch!